narendrasingh7/learn-python/tutorials/Section 1/3 Variables/variables.md

 ## Global Variables

 Variables that are created outside of a function are known as global variables.

-Global variables can be used by everyone, both inside of functions and outside.

 Create a variable outside of a function, and use it inside the function